 - If you can, make a list of a few other scientists or other interested professionals, preferably at different career levels and from different institutions, who you think would be interested in participating in the discussion of the chosen preprint.
 If you can't think of anyone to invite, don't despair... our team will help you recruit more participants.

 - Fill out this form to request our support to run the live-streamed preprint JC.

 What to expect

-Our team will help you organize the call by providing a registration form, a customed Etherpad for collaborative note-taking (example from a previous live-streamed preprint JC here), and access to a Zoom virtual room (up to 100 participants).
+Our team will help you organize the call by providing a registration form, a customized collaborative note-taking document (example template from a previous live-streamed preprint JC here), and access to a Zoom virtual room (up to 100 participants).
 We will also send out an email to participants who you have identified or who have signed up to participate with instructions on how to join the live-streamed preprint JC.
 Participants will be encouraged to read the preprint before the event, to keep the discussion short and focused.